 Some male dogs have genetic or learned aggressive tendencies that may be manifested in biting and extreme territorial behavior.
 Neutering these individuals early in life may be helpful in minimizing this aggression.
 Once aggressive behavior is learned and practiced, neutering is still recommended but the likelihood of improvement of unwanted behavioral traits is less likely.

 At what age should I spay or neuter my dog?

-We recommend spaying and neutering dogs between 3 and 4 months of age.
-As dogs first come into heat between 5 and 10 months of age, it is strongly recommended to neuter them prior to the first heat cycle.
+We recommend spaying and neutering dogs before 6 months of age.
+As dogs first come into heat between 6 and 10 months of age, it is strongly recommended to neuter them prior to the first heat cycle.
 This is because there is a greater chance of developing mammary (breast) cancer later in life if a dog is allowed to come into heat.
-Actually, it is almost a 300% chance less of developing mammary cancer.
-There is still some benefit for the next two heat cycles if the pet is spayed, but to a lesser degree.

 The criterion for neutering males is that the testicles be descended.
 This can occur around 8 weeks of age, or later.
 Generally speaking, if the testicles are not descended by four months of age, they may not descend.
 We use the age of six months as the time that if the testicles have not descended, they most likely will not descend.
 At that time, an abdominal surgery is required to remove the non-descended testicle as it may develop into cancer in the abdomen.

 How often should I bathe my dog?